Miguel Iglesias: Life

 The war, now known as the War of the Pacific, quickly began to go wrong for Peru.
-In the campaign of November 1879, the Peruvian Navy lost their two most important warships, the iron-clad Independencia was sunk by the corvette Covadonga, and the iron-clad Huascar was captured by the iron-clads Cochrane and Blanco Encalada, which had been supplied to Chile and Peru by British shipyards; the southern department of Tarapacá was overrun, and the professional Peruvian army was broken.
+In the campaign of November 1879, the Peruvian Navy lost their two most important warships: the iron-clad Independencia was sunk by the corvette Covadonga, and the iron-clad Huascar was captured by the iron-clads Cochrane and Blanco Encalada, which had been supplied to Chile and Peru by British shipyards; the southern department of Tarapacá was overrun, and the professional Peruvian army was defeated.
 Subsequently, Iglesias's friend, Nicolás de Piérola, launched a successful coup d'état, declaring himself Supreme Commander in Chief.
-On 23 December 1879, he replaced President Prado, who was considered to have mismanaged the conduct of the war thus far.
-One of the battalions lending their armed support to Pierola was Iglesias's "Vencedores de Cajamarca", and Pierola appointed Iglesias as Secretary of War in his new government.
+On December 23, 1879, he replaced President Prado, who was considered to have mismanaged the conduct of the war thus far.
+One of the battalions lending their armed support to Pierola was Iglesias's "Vencedores de Cajamarca," and Pierola appointed Iglesias as Secretary of War in his new government.

-Iglesias personally took charge of organizing the defense of the Peruvian capital city against the advancing Chileans in January 1881.
-Iglesias's principal defensive lines were at the Morro Solar, a hill south of Lima.
-He had 5000 men, mostly recruited from Cajamarca, who had been trained and armed by him at his own expense to defend Lima.
+Iglesias personally took charge of organizing the defence of the Peruvian capital city against the advancing Chileans in January 1881.
+Iglesias's main defensive lines were at the Morro Solar, a hill south of Lima.
+Under his command were 5000 men, mostly recruited from Cajamarca.
 After the Peruvian Second Division had been forced to retreat from San Juan, the battle for Lima concentrated on the Morro Solar.
-The first Chilean assault on the hill was repulsed, but Chilean reinforcements and artillery were brought up.
+The first Chilean attack on the hill was repulsed, although reinforcements and artillery arrived.
 Iglesias found himself surrounded and outnumbered by 9000 Chilean troops and came under a withering barrage.
-Because the professional Peruvian army had previously been decimated in the south, losing much of its most modern equipment in the process, Iglesias had only primitive, Peruvian-manufactured rifles that were without adequate sights and were inferior to the Chilean Krupps.
-Of the men who defended the Morro Solar, only 280 were taken, prisoner.
+Because the professional Peruvian army had previously been decimated in the south, losing much of its most modern equipment, Iglesias had only primitive, Peruvian-manufactured rifles without adequate sights and inferior to the Chilean Krupps.
+Of the men who defended the Morro Solar, only 280 were taken prisoner.
 Among those killed was General Iglesias's son Alejandro, aged 22.
-Miguel Iglesias was taken prisoner along with Carlos de Pierola, the brother of the President, and Guillermo Billinghurst, Secretary of State.
-These three men and other critical Peruvian notables were about to be shot by a firing squad on the orders of a Chilean sergeant who did not believe in keeping prisoners alive.
-Just in time, Billinghurst stepped out of the execution line and persuaded the sergeant that he would do better to take them as prisoners to the Chilean commander, General Baquedano.
-Billinghurst and Iglesias were later Presidents of Peru, instead of corpses—such as Providence.